-Make No Assumptions When it Comes to Cellular System Security - F3 Wireless
+Cellular IoT Security in 2026: Make No Assumptions - F3 Wireless

 In Iot Expertise

-When designing IP based IoT systems, it’s important to anticipate the worst case situation and make no assumptions.
-IoT is fundamentally different from other IP based communication systems.
-Do not assume that because you’ve always seen something done a specific way when dealing with data centers or cloud services, that the same methods are correct for IoT.
+When designing IP-based IoT systems, it is important to anticipate the worst-case situation and make no assumptions.
+IoT is fundamentally different from other IP-based communication systems.
+Do not assume that because you have always seen something done a specific way when dealing with data centers or cloud services, that the same methods are correct for a remote, metered, battery-powered or field-deployed device.

 Never Trust the Channel